mdiller/MangoByte/README.md

 ## Commands

 <!-- COMMANDS_START -->
-Mangobyte currently has 88 commands, separated into 7 categories
+Mangobyte currently has 89 commands, separated into 7 categories

 #### General
 Commands that don't really fit into the other categories

 ```
 ?ask             | Answers any question you might have
 ?botstats        | Displays some bot statistics
 ?cat             | Gets a picture of my cat
 ?changelog       | Gets a rough changelog for mangobyte
 ?choose          | Randomly chooses one of the given options
 ?docs            | Shows the documentation for the given topic
 ?dog             | Gets a picture of one of my dogs
 ?donate          | Posts the donation information
 ?echo            | Echo...
 ?help            | Shows this message
 ?info            | Prints info about mangobyte
 ?insult          | Gets a nice insult for ya
 ?invite          | Prints the invite link
 ?lasagna         | A baked Italian dish
-?ping            | Pongs a number of times(within reason)
+/ping            | Pongs a number of times(within reason)
 ?random_number   | Gets a random number between the minimum and maximum
 ?reddit          | Displays a formatted reddit post
 ?restget         | Gets a json response from a rest api and returns it
 ?scramble        | Scrambles the insides of words
 ?showerthought   | Gets a top post from r/ShowerThoughts
 ?userconfig      | Configures the bot's user-specific settings
 ?wiki            | Looks up a thing on wikipedia
 ```

 #### Audio
 For playing audio in a voice channel

 ```
 ?clipinfo        | Gets information and a file for the given clip
 ?clips           | Lists the local audio clips available for the play command
 ?later           | Tells you how much later it is
 ?play            | Plays an audio clip
 ?playurl         | Plays an mp3 file at a url
 ?replay          | Replays the last played clip
 ?smarttts        | Automatically find the best fit for the tts given
 ?stop            | Stops the currently playing audio
 ?tts             | Like echo but for people who can't read
 ?ttsclip         | Tries to text-to-speech the given clip
 ```

 #### Dotabase
 For information about Dota 2, and playing hero responses

 ```
 ?abilities       | Shows all of the abilities/spells for that hero
 ?ability         | Gets information about a specific hero ability
 ?addemoticon     | Adds a dota emoticon as an animated emoji
 ?aghanim         | Gets the aghs upgrade for the given hero or ability
 ?blog            | Pulls the newest blog post for Dota 2
 ?chatwheel       | Plays the given chat wheel sound
 ?courage         | Generates a challenge build
 ?dota            | Plays a dota response
 ?emoticon        | Gets the gif of a dota emoticon
 ?fuseheroes      | See what would happen if you fused two heroes together
 ?hello           | Says hello
 ?hero            | Gets information about a specific hero
 ?herotable       | Displays a sorted table of heroes and their stats
 ?inthebag        | Proclaims that 'IT' (whatever it is) is in the bag
 ?item            | Gets information about a specific item
 ?leveledstats    | Gets the stats for a hero at the specified level
 ?lol             | WOW I WONDER WAT THIS DOES
 ?lore            | Gets the lore of a hero, ability, or item
 ?neutralitems    | Displays all of the neutral items
 ?no              | Nopes.
 ?recipe          | Shows the recipes involving this item
 ?talents         | Gets the talents of a specific hero
 ?thanks          | Gives thanks
 ?yes             | Oooooh ya.
 ```

 #### DotaStats
 Commands for displaying information about Dota 2 players and matches

 ```
 ?dotagif         | Creates a gif of a specific part of a dota match
 ?firstmatch      | Gets info about the player's first dota game
 ?laning          | Creates gif of the laning stage with a caption
 ?lastmatch       | Gets info about the player's last dota game
 ?lastmatchstory  | Tells the story of the player's last match
 ?match           | Gets a summary of the dota match with the given id
 ?matches         | Gets a list of your matches
 ?matchgraph      | Creates a graph for a dota match
 ?matchids        | Gets a list of matchids that match the given filter
 ?matchstory      | Tells the story of the match
+?meta            | prints the top meta heroes from https://opendota.com/heroes
 ?opendota        | Queries the opendota api
 ?parse           | Requests that OpenDota parses a match
 ?playerstats     | Gets player match statistics
 ?profile         | Displays information about the player's dota profile
 ?rolesgraph      | Gets a graph displaying the player's hero roles
 ?skillbuild      | Gets the ability upgrades for a match
 ?twenty          | Gets stats from the player's last 20 parsed games
 ?whoishere       | Shows what discord users are which steam users
 ```

 #### Pokemon
 Pokemon related commands

 ```
 ?pokecry         | Plays the pokemon's sound effect
 ?pokedex         | Looks up information about the indicated pokemon
 ?shiny           | Gets the shiny version of this pokemon
 ```

 #### Artifact
 Artifact related commands

 ```
 ?card            | Displays info about the artifact card
 ?deck            | Displays the card list for the given deck
 ?updateartifact  | Updates all the artifact card data
 ```

 #### Admin
 Commands to help manage mangobyte on your server/guild

 ```
 ?botban          | Bans the user from using commands
 ?botunban        | Unbans the user, allowing them to use commands
 ?config          | Configures the bot's settings for this server
 ?disablecommand  | Disabled the specified command or command category
 ?enablecommand   | Re-enables the specified command or command category
 ?resummon        | Re-summons the bot to the voice channel
 ?summon          | Summons the bot to the voice channel
 ?unsummon        | Removes the bot from the voice channel
 ```

 <!-- COMMANDS_END -->